 What are the benefits to business?

-Feel-good factor: it’s the right thing to do – inspiring young people, building aspirations and building a strong workforce for the future.
+Feel-good factor: iI’s the right thing to do – inspiring young people, building aspirations and building a strong workforce for the future.

-Watch an introduction to the Schools Mentoring Programme for business volunteers
+WATCH: Take a look at an introduction to the Schools Mentoring Programme for business volunteers: